Marlins vs. Braves Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 14 walks and 11 RBI (40 total hits).
-He has swiped one base.
+- Arraez has recorded 41 hits with six doubles, a triple, a home run and 14 walks.
+He has driven in 12 runs with one stolen base.

-- Arraez has recorded at least one hit in five straight games.
-During his last five outings he is hitting .500 with three walks and two RBI.
+- Arraez has recorded at least one hit in six games in a row.
+During his last 10 outings he is batting .389 with two doubles, eight walks and five RBI.

 Arraez Recent Games